AlexanderParker/its-compiler-js/README.md

 The compiler includes some built-in security protections - note that this is a best-effort, please thoroughly implement and test your own security safeguards when using this software:

-- **Expression Safety**: Safe evaluation of conditional expressions with no code execution
+- **Expression Safety**: Safe evaluation of conditional expressions with jsep AST parsing
 - **SSRF Protection**: Blocks private networks and validates URLs
 - **Input Validation**: Scans for malicious patterns
 - **Prototype Pollution Protection**: Prevents `__proto__` manipulation